-Up to six Custom Lists can also be incorporated into Guidebook Web.
+Up to twenty Custom Lists can also be incorporated into Guidebook Web.
 We recommend that you add images to your custom list items.
 If you don’t add your own images, we’ll display a placeholder image.

-If you have session discussion, or you have surveys attached to custom list items, these will show up on the Guidebook Web page when a user clicks into the item.
+If you have session discussion, or you have forms attached to custom list items, these will show up on the Guidebook Web page when a user clicks into the item.
 If you have added Custom List Contacts or the Meeting Links these will show also.